It's a Very Merry Muppet Christmas Movie: Cameo guest stars

+Critical reception

+It's a Very Merry Muppet Christmas Movie received generally positive reviews.
+On Rotten Tomatoes, it holds an 83% approval rating.
+Barbara Schultz of Common Sense Media rated it 4 out of 5, describing it as a "classic story retold in funny, touching Muppet romp."

 Production notes

-Veteran Muppet performer Jerry Nelson was ill during filming, so most of his characters were puppeteered on set by others and later dubbed by Nelson in post-production.
-The exception was Nelson's character Lew Zealand, who was performed by Bill Barretta.
-Sam Eagle, a character originally performed by Frank Oz, was voiced in the film by Kevin Clash, while John Kennedy provided the on set puppetry.
+Veteran Muppet performer Jerry Nelson was in poor health during filming, resulting in most of his characters being puppeteered on set by others and later dubbed by Nelson in post-production.
+The sole exception was Lew Zealand, Nelson's character, who was performed by Bill Barretta.
+Sam Eagle, a character originally performed by Frank Oz, was voiced in the film by Kevin Clash, with John Kennedy handling the on-set puppetry.

-Scooter, performed in the film by Brian Henson, makes his first major appearance since the death of his initial performer, Richard Hunt.
-Hunt's character Janice was also performed by Henson and has a speaking role for the first time since Hunt's death.
+Scooter, performed in this film by Brian Henson, makes his first significant appearance since the passing of his original performer, Richard Hunt.
+Another of Hunt's characters, Janice, is also performed by Henson and has her first speaking role since Hunt's death.

-The film contains an original song, "Everyone Matters", performed by Kermit and Gonzo as part of the world in which he had never been born, and then reprised at the end.
-The film also makes reference to the classic Muppet song "Rainbow Connection", featuring a statue of Kermit in a park, erected in dedication "for the lovers, the dreamers and you".
+The film features the original song "Everyone Matters", sung by Kermit and Gonzo within the alternate world where Kermit had never been born.
+The song is reprised at the conclusion of the film.
+Additionally, the movie pays homage to the classic Muppet song "Rainbow Connection" with a statue of Kermit in a park, dedicated "to the lovers, the dreamers, and you."

+Snoop Dogg was originally cast in a cameo role, but his scene was removed due to backlash over his involvement in adult entertainment at the time, specifically Girls Gone Wild.

-The movie was filmed prior to the September 11 attacks; one scene, set in a version of 2003 where Kermit was never born, shows the Twin Towers visible in the background.
-Years after the film's release, this detail gained viral attention, inspiring jokes that Kermit was responsible for 9/11.
+The movie was filmed after the September 11 attacks; one scene, set in a version of 2003 where Kermit was never born, shows the Twin Towers visible in the background.
+This was due to the photo background mural being created prior to the attacks.